 In your opinion, what do you deem the most important aspect of a cashier's work?

-You have an angry customer that is arguing about the price of an item at checkout.
+You have an angry customer who is arguing about the price of an item during checkout.
 What would you do?

 How do you handle working in high stress situations?

-Have you ever had a disagreement with a coworker before?
+Have you ever had a disagreement with a co-worker?
 How did you handle it?

-You are working a very busy shift and you have a long line of customers waiting to be rung up.
-A guest came to you complaining that they couldn't find a product.
-What do you do?
+You are working a very busy shift and have a long line of customers waiting to be rung up.
+A guest comes to you complaining they couldn't find a product.
+What would you do?